What the heck is going on, you ask? Say hello to Tersus.

 Mojave

 Microsoft’s “Mojave Experiment” is horribly misleading.
 Wil Shipley has some great thoughts on the matter: “The Mojave Experiment:” Bad Science, Bad Marketing.
 I recently upgraded to Vista.
 I’ve avoided it like the plague since its initial release.
-I bought into a lot of the negative reviews, and they helped fuel my desire to stay away from Vista. … Read the rest of this item
+I bought into a lot of the negative reviews, and they helped fuel my desire to stay away … Read the rest of this item

 This item was posted by Chris Harrison.